Las Vegas To Grand Canyon National Park Tours

 You can eat your included deli sandwich in the comfort of the bus or you can enjoy the beautiful Grand Canyon South Rim while you eat.
 Water is also provided for you on your tour, as is a breakfast snack to get the day started.

 Dinner on the way back to Vegas

-Then, on the way back from your Las Vegas to Grand Canyon tour, we’ll take you on a visit to one of the iconic In-N-Out Burger restaurants in Kingman, Arizona.
-There you can enjoy a delicious meal with the new friends you’ve made on the trip.
-You will most likely want to try their famous hamburgers.
+Then, on the way back from your Las Vegas to Grand Canyon tour, we’ll stop to pick up dinner.
+You can enjoy a delicious meal with the new friends you’ve made on the trip.
+There are several delicious dinner options to choose from at our family dining cafe.

 All together, your trip to the Grand Canyon, including the drive time, takes approximately 15 to 18 hours.
 It is a full day from start to finish that is sure to be fun, informative, entertaining, and memorable.